 - 1. From Administration menu, select Trading Partner > Digital Certificates > System. - 2.
 In the System Certificates page, under List, next to Alphabetically, click Go! - 3.
-Next to the system certificate you want to delete, click delete. - 4.
-A warning message is displayed "Do you want to permanently delete this system certificate?
-(Can not be undone), click OK. - 5.
-Review the information on the system certificate delete page, click delete. - 6.
+Next to the system certificate you want to delete, click delete. - Note: The OpsDrv, OpsKey, or UIKeys are system certificates that can not be deleted. - 4.
+Click Delete on the Confirm page. - 5.
 Click Return to continue.